krother/Python3_Reference/builtin_functions.md

 ### Enumerating list elements

 The `enumerate()` function helps with counting elements.
 It creates tuples consisting of an integer number starting from zero and the elements of the list.

+    :::python
     >>> fruits = ['apple', 'banana', 'orange']
     >>> list(enumerate(fruits))
     [(0, 'apple'), (1, 'banana'), (2, 'orange')]